J22Melody/signwriting-translation/README.md

 # signwriting-translation

-This repo contains code and documentation for training bilingual and multilingual translation models between spoken languages and signed languages in [SignWriting](https://www.signwriting.org/).
+This repo contains code and documentation for training bilingual and multilingual translation models between spoken languages and signed languages in [SignWriting](https://www.signwriting.org/), a **writting notation system** (not a glossing system!) of signed languages.

 We also provide an API server for inferring based on the best trained models.
+A live demo translator from spoken languages to signed languages based on this is available on [sign.mt](https://sign.mt/).

 ## Environment